Devils River minnow

-The Devils River minnow (Dionda diaboli) is a species of ray-finned fish in the family Cyprinidae.
+The Devils River minnow (Dionda diaboli) is a species of freshwater ray-finned fish in the family Leuciscidae, the shiners, daces and minnows.
 The minnow coexists with other closely related species and other cyprinids in the range of northern Mexico and southern Texas.

 Habitat

 The minnow lives in freshwater, spring fed streams and tributaries that have fast flowing water over particular gravel cobble substrate that are associated with aquatic macrophytes.
 The minnows may also inhabit spring runs and rivers.

 Distribution

 The Devils River minnow is present in the Devils River in southern Texas, the San Felipe Creek, Sycamore Creek, Pinto Creek and Las Moras Creek in Val Verde County and Kinney County in southern Texas.
 There are also records in Coahuila, Mexico, the Río San Carlos, and Río Salado drainages in the 1970s.
 Though the minnow's current status in northern Mexico remains unknown, the abundance is thought to be rare.

 Physical appearance

 The Devils River minnow has its dorsal and dorsal lateral scales darkly outlined, double dashes along the lateral line, and a long dark lateral stripe through its snout and eye.
 It can also be characterized by a black spot on its wedge shaped caudal fin and a cross hatched appearance on its body.
 The eye shape is round during its larval stage and can be compared to other minnow species larvae that have more of an oval shape.
 Adults can range from sizes of 25 to 55 millimeters, or approximately one to two inches.
 The distinct shape of the intestines also distinguishes it from other herbivore minnows.
 The intestines of the Devil's River minnow are more multi-looped and convoluted in the larval and juvenile stages compared to the same structures in minnows that eat insects, which are generally straight and turn into an s-shape during the larval and juvenile stages.